Functional limit theorems for the Multi-dimensional Elephant Random Walk: Abstract

 \section{Abstract}

-In this paper, we shall derive functional limit theorems for the multi-dimensional elephant random walk (MERW) and thus extend the results provided for the one-dimensional marginal by Bercu and Laulin in \cite{berculaulin}.
-The MERW is a non-Markovian discrete time random walk on $\mathbb{Z}^d$ which has a complete memory of its whole past, in allusion to the traditional saying that \textit{elephants do never forget}.
-The MERW is a $d$-dimensional generalisation of the elephant random walk (ERW) first introduced by Schütz and Trimper \cite{schuetz} in 2004.
-We measure the influence of memory by a so-called \textit{memory parameter} $p$ between zero and one.
+In this article we shall derive functional limit theorems for the multi-dimensional elephant random walk (MERW) and thus extend the results provided for the one-dimensional marginal by Bercu and Laulin in \cite{berculaulin}.
+The MERW is a non-Markovian discrete-time random walk on $\mathbb{Z}^d$ which has a complete memory of its whole past, in allusion to the traditional saying that \textit{an elephant never forgets}.
+As the name suggests, the MERW is a $d$-dimensional generalisation of the elephant random walk (ERW), the latter was first introduced by Schütz and Trimper \cite{schuetz} in 2004.
+We measure the influence of the elephant's memory by a so-called \textit{memory parameter} $p$ between zero and one.
 A striking feature that has been observed in \cite{schuetz} is that the long-time behaviour of the ERW exhibits a phase transition at some critical memory parameter $p_c$.
-We investigate the asymptotic behaviour of the MERW in all memory regimes by exploiting a connection between the MERW and Pólya urns, as it has already been done by Baur and Bertoin in \cite{bertoinbaur} for the ERW.
+We investigate the asymptotic behaviour of the MERW in all memory regimes by exploiting a connection between the MERW and Pólya urns, following similar ideas as in the work by Baur and Bertoin in \cite{bertoinbaur} for the ERW.